cakebatterandsprinkles/portfolio-gatsby/src/posts/19-js_dom.md

 ---
 title: "JavaScript- DOM and Some Useful Web API's"
-date: "2019-04-06"
+date: "04-06-2019"
 tags: ["Web Development", "JavaScript"]
-summary: "In this article, I very briefly explain the DOM and navigator, location and history objects."
+summary: "In this article, I very briefly explain the DOM and navigator, location and history objects.
+These are mostly tiny notes I took for myself when I was studying the DOM."
 ---

-### Document Object Model (DOM)
+## Document Object Model (DOM)

 DOM is a structured representation of the HTML document where each HTML element is represented as objects, an interface between HTML+CSS and JS created by the browser.